 The patient should discuss scarring with the doctor before the biopsy.
 A biopsy, regardless of its type, should be able to remove adequate amount of tissue from the suspicious area so that the doctor can make an accurate diagnosis.

 A local anesthetic or numbing medication is administered before a skin biopsy.
 This is injected into the target area with a fine needle.
 The patient will feel a prick and mild stinging when the medication is injected.
 After that, the patient should not feel any pain during the biopsy procedure.

-Certain new forms of biopsies, such as reflectance confocal microscopy (RCM), can be performed without the requirement to remove skin samples.
+Certain new forms of biopsies, such as Pigmented Lesion Assay (PLA), can be performed without the requirement to remove skin samples.

 The committed Suncoast Skin Solutions is an advanced skin care clinic receiving patients from Tampa, Brandon, Lutz, Seminole, Riverview, Brooksville, Winter Haven, Daytona Beach, Largo, St. Petersburg, Ocala, The Villages Central Florida, Florida, and nearby areas in the sensational and awesome state of Florida for skin cancer treatments.

 SunCoast Skin Solutions Dermatology offices are located in Tampa / Hillsborough, St. Petersburg / Pinellas County, Brandon, Lutz (2 locations), Winter Haven, Largo, Riverview, Brooksville, Ocala, Largo at Bardmoor, Daytona Beach, Sarasota, and Palm Harbor, Florida.
 Contact us at 1-844-786-3376 or click here.